daireto/sqlactive/docs/api/active-record-mixin.md

 ) -> AsyncQuery[Self]
 ```

-> Applies one or more GROUP BY criteria to the query.
+> Apply one or more GROUP BY criteria to the query.

 > It supports both Django-like syntax and SQLAlchemy syntax.